MooseTheBrown/ship-control/doc/Arch.md

 Ship-side network bridge.
 Connects to MQTT broker and relays messages between the broker and unix socket opened by ship-control process.

 ### ship-control
-Manages ship hardware using Pololu Maestro controller and ESC units (one or more).
-Maestro controller is connected via USB, ESC units are connected using GPIO lines.

-Maestro controller is used to control steering servos.

-ESCs manage engines.

-ship-control uses either H/W or S/W PWM signals to control ESCs or a combination of both depending on the particular RaspberryPi board model and configuration (older revisions support only 1 H/W PWM GPIO line).
+Manages ship engines via ESC units (one or more) and ship steering servos directly.
+Both ESCs and servos are connected to GPIO lines of the main ship board and are managed using PWM signals. ship-control is capable of using either S/W or H/W generated PWM.
 H/W PWM is preferred due to much higher frequency setting precision.

+Optionally Pololu Maestro controller can be used to control steering servos and engines although this is considered legacy mode.
+Ship-control includes corresponding module responsible for communication with the controller over USB.

 ship-control listens to Unix socket for external communications.
 Commands received from the network bridge are queued for internal processing in the order of reception.
 Queries are handled synchronously.